-(c) Other Assets and Liabilities: Provides information on other balance sheet assets and liabilities that do not materially affect performance or give rise to material financial risk:
+Other Assets and Liabilities: Provides information (c) on other balance sheet assets and liabilities that do not materially affect performance or give rise to material financial risk:

 - 11 Resource Projects

-- Receivables 12
+- 12 Payables

-- 13 Pavables

-- 14 Provisions
+- 13 Provisions

 - (d) Capital Structure: This section outlines how the Consolidated Entity manages its capital structure and related financing costs (where applicable), as well as capital adequacy and reserves.
 It also provides details on the dividends paid by the Company:

-- Issued capital 15
+- 14 Issued capital

-- 16 Profits reserve
+- 15 Profits reserve

 - Capital risk management

-- (e) Consolidated Entity Structure: Provides details and disclosures relating to the parent entity of the Entity, Consolidated controlled entities, investments in associates and any acquisitions and/or disposals of businesses in the year.
-Disclosure on related parties is also provided in the section:
+- (e) Consolidated Entity Structure: Provides details and disclosures relating to the parent entity of the Consolidated Entity, controlled investments in associates and any acquisitions and/or disposals of businesses in the year.
+Disclosure on related parties is also provided in the

-- Parent entity information 18
+- 17 Parent entity information

-- 19 Investment in controlled entities
+- 18 Investment in controlled entities

-- 20 Related party transactions
+- 19 Related party transactions

-- (f) Other: Provides information on items which require disclosure to comply with Australian Accounting Standards and other regulatory pronouncements however, are not considered significant in understanding the financial performance or position of the Consolidated Entity:
+- Other: Provides information on items which (f) require disclosure to comply with Australian Accounting Standards and other regulatory pronouncements however, are not considered significant in understanding the financial performance or position of the Consolidated Entity:

+- 20 Auditor's remuneration

-- 21 Auditors' remuneration
+- 21 Commitments

 - 22 Contingencies

 - 23 Events occurring after the reporting period